 Welcome to Hale Broadcasting

-Farm Broadcaster Brian Hale carries on the tradition of the late Howard Hale as he brings you The Horseman’s Corner, The Cattleman’s Corner and The Harvest USA Report each weekday on radio stations in eight states.
+Farm Broadcaster Brian Hale carries on the tradition of the late Howard Hale as he brings you The Horseman’s Corner, The Cattleman’s Corner and The Harvest USA Report each weekday on radio stations in Colorado, Nebraska, Kansas, Texas, New Mexico, South Dakota, North Dakota and Montana.

 Listen or Read More